 1. Dry the fresh scallops well and remove the little flap on the side of each scallop.
 (It will turn tough once cooked.)
 Watch my quick video below to see how this muscle is easily removed from the scallop.

-2. Next, get a skillet smoking-hot over medium high heat, and brush or rub it with a scant amount of oil to lightly coat the surface.
+2. Next, get a large skillet smoking-hot over medium high heat, and brush or rub it with a scant amount of oil to lightly coat the surface.

 3. Sear the scallops for only about 1-2 minutes per side, so that they are caramelized on the flat sides, but just barely cooked through in the center.
 (When overcooked, scallops turn rubbery.)